Prevention & Wellness

 Improvement of present health, and prevention of future poor health, can be achieved through a range of approaches.
 These approaches can be lifestyle-related such as practicing good hygiene, healthy eating and exercise, or prevention in a medical setting such as health screenings and vaccinations.

 Working to stay healthy, and stay one step ahead of illness, benefits people physically by helping them to avoid or delay the onset of disease and therefore enjoy a better quality of life.
-If successful, prevention can have far-reaching effects, creating healthier people, communities, and workforces.
+If successful, prevention can have far-reaching effects, creating healthier and more productive people, communities, and workforces.

 Good personal hygiene goes a long way in preventing the spread of illness and infection.